 Driving up the Romanche Valley takes you to the cradle of hydroelectricity in Livet-Gavet, as well as giving you an opportunity to witness the ongoing developments of the EDF Romanche-Gavet project.

 Description: La Basse vallée de la Romanche

-Closed factories, dating back to the early 20th century (in particular the Vernes factory) can be seen stringed out along the valley, co-existing with the most powerful dam in France - the Grand'Maison - located above Allemont.
+Closed factories, dating back to the early 20th century (in particular the Vernes factory) can be seen stringed out along the valley, co-existing with the most powerful dam in France - the Grand'Maison - located above Allemond.

 The history of the lower Romanche Valley is intertwined with natural elements, mineral resources, hydraulic energy and reserves of timber, which have encouraged the development of different types of industries over the centuries: trip hammers in the Middle Ages, followed by furnaces, paper mills and then electrometallurgy and electrochemicals.